hoff9000/AEM_AssetsHTTPAPI-/README.md

 A simple project for demonstrating the usage of Adobe Experience Manager's [Assets API over HTTP][l2].

+A 2 step process that 1) creates the asset in AEM 2) Updates it's meta-data properties

 # Usage
 - Requires [PostMan][l3]
 - Import "AEMAssets.postman_collection.json"